Toronto · Ontario · Canada

 Housing & Affordability

-Connecting supply-side policy, transit planning, and community input into a coherent housing strategy — so Toronto can build the homes it needs, where they're needed most.
+Connecting supply-side policy, transit planning, and community input into a coherent housing strategy.
+Toronto builds the homes it needs, where they are needed most.

 02